DavideMorgante/davidemorgante.github.io/_pages/notes.md

 ---
-title: "Dump for Various General Notes"
-collection: teaching
+layout: archive
-type: "Notes"
+title: "Notes"
-permalink: /teaching/Notes
+permalink: /notes/
-date: 2021-10-19
-location: "Milano, Italia"
+author_profile: true
 ---

 This is a local dump for notes that I've collected over the years.
 I don't promise that they are good or even useful, it's just a way for me to have the organized somewhere!
 Take everything with a grain of salt.

 ## [A General and Fast Introduction to the Standard Model](http://DavideMorgante.github.io/files/notes_SM.pdf)